Comprehensive Review Real Customer Analysis

 Let's break down the components of the Ride 18.

-• Upper: The upper is a new engineered mesh that’s both soft and breathable.
-It features a well-padded, gusseted tongue that locks the midfoot down securely.
-The lacing system has also been updated to loops, which helps in achieving a more customized fit.
+• Upper: The upper is a new engineered mesh that stays soft and breathable.
+A well-padded, gusseted tongue locks the midfoot down securely.
+The lacing system also switches to loops, which helps you dial in a more customized fit.

 • Midsole: This is the star of the show.
 The full-length PWRRUN+ midsole is a thermoplastic polyurethane (TPU) based foam, which is known for being more resilient and responsive than traditional EVA foams.
 It's reportedly 28% lighter and absorbs 5% more shock than previous foam iterations.
 It has a measured firmness of 26.1 HA, which is on the firmer side of "medium," providing a stable and protective ride rather than a sink-in soft feel.
 A thick PWRRUN+ sockliner sits on top, adding a nice layer of immediate comfort.